subquery/documentation/docs/run_publish/references.md

 ### reindex

+- In order to use this command you need to have `@subql/node` v1.10.0 or above.

 When using reindex command, historical must be enabled for the targeted project(`--disable-historical=false`).

 Use `--targetHeight=<blockNumber>` with `reindex` to remove indexed data and reindex from specified block height.